 Maybe this wasn’t actually a total fail until I got to the last bit.
 I was so pleased with the pockets, like ridiculously proud of my top-stitching (thanks Juki!), it was so neat.

-The skirt and bodice went together fine, the only real problem I had at this point was that I should have drafted wide sleeves, they were a little tighter than I’d prefer.
+The skirt and bodice went together fine.
+The only real problem I had was that I should have drafted wider sleeves, they were a little tighter than I’d prefer.

 Now it all went wrong.
-Now I was starting to see why I shouldn’t be such a cheapskate and why I should have bought the pattern I wanted.
+Now I was starting to see why I shouldn’t be such a cheapskate and why I should have bought the pattern.
 Sigh.

 So, despite the sleeves being a little tight, the rest of the fit was ok.
 I was quite happy.
 But to avoid that I’m-actually-just-wearing-a-sack kind of look, especially with the gingham fabric obviously being stiffer than viscose, I decided in my infinite wisdom to add some elastic on the waist seam.

 I first thought about adding a channel for the elastic, either on the inside or outside, but sadly laziness prevailed.
 Well laziness and children vying for my attention.
 Seriously, don’t sew with small people around.
 I added the elastic on the inside using a zig zag stitch, gathering up the garment as I went.
 Fail.
 I made such a mess of it, it looked SO bad from the outside.